 - Reduce the risk of your employees experiencing traffic delays.

 - Boost employee productivity, thanks to the reduced stress and improved wellness your employees will experience.

 - In a growing number of cities, including New York City, San Francisco and Washington, D.C., you’ll be in compliance with local laws that require you to offer Commuter Benefits (if you employ a specific number of people).

 How can my employees spend their Commuter Benefits funds?

 The IRS states that a debit card or smart card must be used when spending Commuter Benefits funds on transit expenses.
 A debit card or smart card can also be used for parking expenses, or your employees may also file parking claims with us manually through their online account.

 Discovery Benefits provides one debit card for all of our participants’ benefits plans.
 Participants in Chicago, San Francisco and Washington, D.C., are able to automatically load funds directly onto their Ventra®, Clipper® and SmarTrip® cards through our Discovery SmartCommute™ program.
 This allows participants to have their funds available on smart cards they already use.

 You can offer contributions to employees’ commuter plans as a way to spur participation.
 Among our clients, employees are nearly five times more likely to participate in a Commuter Benefits plan when their employer contributes to the plan.

 Make sure your employees have access to a variety of resources to learn more.
 We offer tools, materials and videos through our Employee Resource Center, and your employees can use the Discovery Answers™ Participant Knowledgebase to find fast answers to questions directly from their online account.

-Would you like to learn more about our Commuter Benefits program?
-Complete the form above to download your free infographic or watch our video.
+Would you like to learn more about the value of an effective Commuter Benefits program?
+Complete the form above to download your free white paper or watch our video.